 I have a BS in computer science and a BA in music from Furman University; additionally, I hold an MS degree in computer science, and was all-but-dissertation for my PhD for computer science from The University of Tennessee (Knoxville).

-By day, I’m a software team leader for DPRA, Inc., a consultancy that specializes in logistical, technical, environmental, and management problems.
+By day, I’m a software team leader for DPRA, Inc., a consultancy that specializes in logistical, technical, environmental, and management solutions.
 I work with a team to develop and support a system that manages military assets around the globe.

 Things I Do